 In addition to full-time qualifications, Embury offers a variety of very popular continuing professional teacher development (CPTD) short courses that are aimed at existing teachers.
 These short courses cover a range of skills and qualifications, from physical education to accommodating learners with special needs.
 Since 2002, we have trained over 30 000 teachers through our CPTD courses!

-Our head office is part of our Durban campus, which is currently in the pretty suburb of Morningside.
-Our main campus building is Embury House, which is 119 Lilian Ngoyi Road.
-About 900 student teachers study with us at our Durban campus every year.
+Our head office is part of our Durban Musgrave Campus, which is currently in the pretty suburb of Musgrave.
+Our main campus building is Embury House, which is 75 Silverton Road.
+About 900 student teachers study with us at our Durban Musgrave Campus every year.

-Click here for more information about our Durban campus.
+Click here for more information about our Durban Musgrave Campus.

 We are also excited about opening two new campuses in Gauteng, namely Embury Montana, in Pretoria, and Embury Waterfall, in Midrand.
 Both these campuses will open for the 2018 academic year.
 The Montana Campus is spacious, leafy and very pretty, and the Waterfall Campus is a brand-new, purpose-built campus.